A light and fluffy coconut flour banana bread without any added sugar! This easy, healthy banana bread is gluten free, low in carbs and keto friendly.

 Now, line a loaf tin with parchment paper.
 Fill in the batter and level the top with a spatula.
 Sprinkle the leftover nuts over the top.

-Bake the bread until it is golden brown and a skewer inserted comes out clean.
+Bake the bread in the preheated oven until it is golden brown and a skewer inserted comes out clean.

-A full size 9 x 5 inch loaf pan and in a small 7 x 3.5 inch loaf pan both work.
+A full-size 9 x 5-inch loaf pan and a small 7 x 3.5-inch loaf pan both work.

 For a stronger banana flavor, use up to 6 drops of banana extract.
 If you don't mind adding more carbohydrates and sugars, feel free to add an additional banana.
 It will make the bread even more moist.

 Replace the butter with coconut oil, peanut butter or almond butter.
-Also, use a dairy free yoghurt.
+Also, use dairy-free yoghurt.

 Coconut flour banana bread tastes delicious all on its own, warm or cold.